OWASP/CheatSheetSeries/cheatsheets/Injection_Prevention_in_Java_Cheat_Sheet.md

 #### How to prevent

-Either apply strict input validation (whitelist approach) or use output sanitizing+escaping if input validation is not possible (combine both every time is possible).
+Either apply strict input validation (allow list approach) or use output sanitizing+escaping if input validation is not possible (combine both every time is possible).

 #### Example